hu-dwim/hu.dwim.sdl/README.md

 Its ASDF extension does two things:

-1. If needed it can invoke [c2ffi](https://github.com/rpav/c2ffi) to process a C header file and emit a json spec file that contains every detail needed for a given platform to generate its FFI.
+1. If needed it can invoke [c2ffi](https://github.com/rpav/c2ffi) to process a C header file and emit a c2ffi spec file (a json file) that contains every detail needed for a given platform to generate its FFI.
 Yours truely has run this phase and checked in the resulting spec files into the [c2ffi-spec/](c2ffi-spec/) directory, so that users don't need to have a working c2ffi executable and the SDL dev headers